 And other such compliments followed, including an article written by Daniel M. Daniel and published in Baseball Magazine that credited Clarke with teaching the Pirates to be confident in themselves, and thus helping them to get over their collective inferiority complex, and with serving as “the spiritual adviser and the father confessor of the players and the strategical aid of McKechnie.”

 Sadly for Clarke, however, what proved so successful during the 1925 season led to his resignation after the following season.
-At the wish of Barney Dreyfuss, Clarke became the Bucs’ vice president in December of 1925, while remaining as head of scouting and assistant to the manager and continuing to provide advice from the bench.
+At the wish of Barney Dreyfuss, Clarke became the Bucs’ vice president during the 1925-1926 offseason, while remaining as head of scouting and assistant to the manager and agreeing to continue to provide advice from the bench.

 But the performance of the 1926 Pirate team was different from that of the 1925 one, though the two teams were comprised of essentially the same players.
 High expectations by the media and the fans had caused an equally high level of stress, while a variety of injuries and ailments had produced frustration.
-A prime example of this was Max Carey, the Pirate center fielder and team captain, who after suffering from a bout of influenza, could not regain the form that had made him one of the stars of the '25 World Series champions.
-But Carey was not alone, as key players such as Vic Aldridge, Johnny Gooch, George Grantham, Ray Kremer, Eddie Moore, Johnny Morrison, Pie Traynor, and Glenn Wright were also stricken with some mishap or malady at one time or another during the course of the season.
+A prime example of this was Max Carey, the Pirate center fielder and team captain, who after suffering from a respiratory ailment, could not regain the form that had made him one of the stars of the ’25 World Series champions.
+But Carey was not alone, as key players such as Vic Aldridge, Clyde Barnhart, Johnny Gooch, George Grantham, Ray Kremer, Eddie Moore, Johnny Morrison, Pie Traynor, and Glenn Wright, among others, were also stricken with some mishap or malady at one time or another in spring training or during the course of the season.

 By mid-July, tensions became evident when McKechnie fined Eddie Moore and Emil Yde for lackadaisical play in a doubleheader loss against the Giants.
 Moore was subsequently put on waivers and claimed by Boston, and shortly thereafter, two other players were penalized for their behavior.
-Vic Aldridge was fined for allegedly dressing after being removed from the first game of a doubleheader and not returning to the bench for the second, and Johnny Morrison was suspended for being absent without leave.
+Vic Aldridge was fined for dressing and leaving the clubhouse without McKechnie’s permission after being removed from the second game of a doubleheader, and Johnny Morrison was suspended for being absent without leave.

-It was out of this environment that the notorious ABC Affair arose, a series of events which has been misconstrued or distorted by some later writers and wrongly blamed for being the major if not the only cause of the Pirates not repeating as National League champions.
-The events themselves, so detailed and complex, are the subject of an upcoming book by Angelo Louisa.
-But suffice it to say for now that the incident started when the three Pittsburgh players with the most seniority on the team, Babe Adams, Carson Bigbee, and Max Carey--hence the acronym "ABC"--approached Bill McKechnie on August 7 and said "that they were planning a meeting of the players on the club to draw up a verbal resolution to keep Clarke off the bench."
-The exact reason for the attempted resolution is unclear, but it appears to have been a knee-jerk reaction to a comment that Clarke made to McKechnie earlier that day.
+It was out of this environment that the notorious ABC Affair arose, a series of events which has been misconstrued or distorted by some later writers and wrongly blamed for being the major, if not the only, cause of the Bucs not repeating as National League champions.
+The events themselves, so detailed and complex, are examined by Angelo Louisa in his book on the 1926 Pirates.
+But suffice it to say that the incident started when the three Pittsburgh players with the most seniority on the team, Babe Adams, Carson Bigbee, and Max Carey--hence the acronym “ABC”--approached Bill McKechnie on August 7 and said “that they were planning a meeting of the players on the club to draw up a verbal resolution to keep Clarke off the bench.”
+The exact reason for the attempted resolution is debatable, but it appeared to have been a knee-jerk reaction to a comment that Clarke had made to McKechnie earlier that day.
 Despite being in first place at that time, Pittsburgh had dropped a doubleheader to lowly Boston by identical scores of 2-0, and in between the first and second games, Clarke suggested that McKechnie remove the slumping Carey and replace him with anyone else he could find.
-Carey apparently did not hear the remark, but his good friend, Bigbee, did and told him.
+Carey apparently did not hear the remark, but supposedly his good friend Bigbee did and told him.
 The two then went to Babe Adams, the oldest player on the club and the leading member in number of years played in a Pirate uniform, and asked him for his opinion on the matter.
 Adams is said to have responded in words that made it clear that there should be only one manager on the team.

-This encounter thus began a snowball effect that led to the Pittsburgh players voting by secret ballot to keep Clarke on the bench by an 18-to-6 margin; Clarke wanting immediate action taken before the situation got any worse; Adams and Bigbee being unconditionally released and Carey being put on waivers; the Pirates continuing to battle St. Louis and Cincinnati for the National League pennant, but eventually finishing in third place, four and a half games behind the Cardinals; and Bill McKechnie not having his contract renewed once it had run out after the season was over.
+This encounter thus began a snowball effect that led to the Pittsburgh players voting by secret ballot to keep Clarke on the bench by an 18-to-6 margin; Clarke wanting immediate action taken against the ABC trio; Adams and Bigbee being unconditionally released; and Carey being put on waivers.
+As the season progressed, the Pirates continued to battle St. Louis and Cincinnati for the National League pennant, but they eventually finished in third place, four and a half games behind the Cardinals, and Bill McKechnie did not have his contract renewed when it ran out after the season was over.

-The matter should have ended there, but on September 30, 1926, Adams, Bigbee, and Carey came forth with a self-serving statement to the Pittsburgh Press, which said, in addition to other things, that dissension on the Pirate team had started shortly after Clarke assumed his duties as assistant to the manager in 1925, that "[p]layers sitting on the bench repeatedly heard Clarke give orders to the batter going up to the plate that would conflict with McKechnie's signals from the coaching lines," and that Clarke had bullied the players in August of 1926 into voting to keep him on the bench.
-In his own statement to the Pittsburgh Post the next day, Clarke skillfully countered the trio's arguments and defended himself well, but ultimately, he became fed up with the mess and left the Pirate organization, resigning his positions and selling his stock in the Pirates in late October of 1926.
-To paraphrase Clarke's quotation from 1911, the ripples of fate brought about by a trifle had led to his departure from major league baseball.
+The matter should have ended there, but on September 30, 1926, Adams, Bigbee, and Carey came forth with a self-serving statement that was published in the Pittsburgh Press, which said, in addition to other things, that dissension on the Pirate team had started shortly after Clarke assumed his duties as assistant to the manager in 1925, that “[p]layers sitting on the bench repeatedly heard Clarke give orders to the batter going up to the plate that would conflict with McKechnie’s signals from the coaching lines,” and that Clarke had bullied the players in August of 1926 into voting to keep him on the bench.
+Clarke emphatically denied and skillfully countered the accusations in a news conference held that evening, the most detailed version of which was published by the Pittsburgh Post the next morning, but ultimately, he became fed up with the mess and left the Pirate organization, resigning his positions and selling his stock in the Pirates in late October of 1926.
+To paraphrase Clarke’s quotation from 1911, the ripples of fate brought about by a trifle had led to his departure from major league baseball.

 After 1926, the rest of Clarke’s life was spent ranching, being involved in Winfield community activities, pursuing his varied interests, holding leadership positions with the National Baseball Congress, and enjoying time with his family.
 During those years, it seems that fate continued to intervene in his life as he narrowly escaped serious injury or death in a fishing accident, a hunting mishap, and a furnace explosion.
 While on a fishing trip to a lake in Minnesota with his wife, Clarke’s boat capsized during a storm, and he and Mrs. Clarke remained in the water for three hours until they were rescued.
 Then, after returning to Winfield, Clarke was nearly killed in a Dick Cheney-like incident “when the bill of his hunting cap deflected the pellets from a companion’s accidental shot.”
 And to top things off, following his hunting misadventure, Clarke went home, turned on his gas furnace, and found himself flying across his basement floor.
 The furnace had exploded, but once again, the old player-manager was able to survive.